kubernetes/k8s.io/infra/gcp/clusters/README.md

 This directory contains Terraform cluster configurations for the various GCP projects that the Kubernetes project maintains.

-Each directory represents a GCP project.
+Each directory except `modules` represents a GCP project.
 Each sub-directory of those represents a GKE cluster configuration.
-We may template these into modules at some point, but for now they are designed to be straight forward and verbose.
+Not everything is able to use the modules yet due to differences in google provider version.

 Prerequisites:
 - Be a member of the k8s-infra-cluster-admins@kubernetes.io group.